 We often have compelling speakers discuss the latest substantive issues.
 Recent speakers have discussed topics like the debate over mass surveillance, the impact of California's recent prison reform initiatives, and whether stereotyping in the workplace constitutes unlawful discrimination.

 As part of its core educational mission, Stanford Law School seeks to explore current issues of national and international justice through a legal lens.
 Levin Center staff organizes events to help students analyze and reflect on legal responses to difficult social issues.
-For example, in Winter 2015, after a series of highly publicized incidents of racial violence involving police officers across the country, we began #SLSforJustice.
-SLS faculty, staff, and students gathered to discuss the legal and policy implications of these issues through a series of events, classes, reading groups, and informal discussions.
-It was an opportunity for the SLS community not only to teach about and learn from the events, but also to share personal experiences and move forward together.

 The experienced Levin Center staff provide a number of workshops to equip students with the knowledge and skills to undertake a successful public interest job search.
 We also will feature panels of alumni and upper-class students to share their advice on common public interest challenges.